 About the Organization

-The Pehdzeh Ki First Nation (PKFN) is located in the vibrant community of Wrigley, Northwest Territories.
-You will find the PKFN on the all-weather Mackenzie Highway #1, at the beginning of the winter road leading north to Inuvik.
-The residents stay true to their traditional lifestyle and still participate in activities including fur harvesting, hunting, and fishing.
+The Gwa’sala-’Nakwaxda’xw First Nation is located adjacent to the community of Port Hardy, British Columbia and on the Tsulquate reserve.
+Our residents stay true to their traditional lifestyle and still participate in activities including hunting, and fishing.

 About the Opportunity

-Currently, Pehdzeh Ki First Nation is hiring a Band Manager in Wrigley, Northwest Territories.
+Currently, Gwa’sala-’Nakwaxda’xw First Nation is hiring a Band Manager in Port Hardy, British Columbia.

 About the Benefits